-Who Talked The Most At The First Democratic Debate?
-Time Wasn't Everyone's Friend
+Who Spoke The Longest At The Democratic Debate?

 There were countless positive things about the first Democratic debate, including a major lack of name-calling and infighting.
 Candidates instead chose to focus on pressing issues, devoting their time to such topics as climate change and immigration reform.
 There is one major problem with the way the debate was formatted, however, and it has everything to do with on-air time.
 The event, held at the Wynn Las Vegas, ran for two hours and featured five candidates.
 Based off those numbers, if debate time were to be divided evenly, then each presidential hopeful would have had around 20 minutes to talk, at the absolute most.
 That wasn't the case Tuesday night, however.
 The candidate who talked the most at the debate was the same person leading the polls, speaking more than three times longer than the bottom-polling candidate.